 Data breaches and cyber-attacks are damaging, costly, and put the personal information of Massachusetts residents at risk.
 It is extremely important that entities which own, license, store, maintain, or process the personal information of Massachusetts residents work to protect this sensitive information.

 These breaches can occur due to intentional hacking or criminal cyber-attacks, or because of human error, such as sending an e-mail to the wrong person, or losing a laptop.
 Institutions experiencing data breaches range from the largest, most sophisticated institutions in the Commonwealth to small businesses with only one or two employees.

-From January 1, 2008 through March 2013, the Attorney General’s Office received 3,792 c.
-93H data breach notifications, affecting approximately 3.6 million Massachusetts consumers.
-While many breaches affect a relatively small number of consumers, organizations have experienced many large data breaches affecting as many as 800,000 consumers.
+In 2014, the Attorney General’s Office received 1,420 c.
+93H data breach notifications*, affecting approximately 371,100 Massachusetts consumers**.
+While many breaches affect a relatively small number of consumers, organizations have experienced many large data breaches affecting many consumers.